maggiedoch/foveation-mask/README.md

 If the code looks dumb and stupid and bad, it's because it is.

 My next steps will be:
-  (1) Requiring participants to center cursor between trials, (2) Set a min. time between trials (Spamming the spacebar kinda breaks everything), (3) Possibly a slider for opacity?, and
+  (1) Adding instructions for reporting targets and no-target trials, (2) Requiring participants to center cursor between trials, (3) Set a min. time between trials (Spamming the spacebar kinda breaks everything), (4) Possibly a slider for opacity?, and
-  (4) Maybe making the L's offset a bit to vary distractor similarity to target?
+  (5) Maybe making the L's offset a bit to vary distractor similarity to target?